Fees and charges

 - University tuition fees

-This means that, should there be any shortfall in funds for the payment of your College bill, then your University tuition fee payments may be impacted.
+This means that, should there be any shortfall in funds for the payment of your College bill, your University tuition fee payments may be impacted.

 How to pay